22.06.2021

-Day of Remembrance and Sorrow - the day when the Great Patriotic War began
+Day of Remembrance and Grief - the Great Patriotic War beginning (video)

-Video clip dedicated to the items that are stored in the museum Collection exposition - artifacts from the period of the Great Patriotic War is in the section “Museum Stories”.
+Video dedicated to the artifacts from the period of the Great Patriotic War that are presented in the museum Collection exposition - is in the column “Museum Stories”.

 Musical selection "Melodies of the War Years" is posted in the museum Sound Library.